pkgw/tex-stuff/README.md

    ```
    \bibliographystyle{yahapj}
    ```
+5. (If you're really adventurous, [see below](#year-only-links) about optionally tweaking link formatting with deep LaTeX magic.)
-5. That’s all there is to it!
+6. That’s all there is to it!

 Making & Sharing Improvements